DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Per claim 1, Gefen discloses a method, comprising: performing the following steps, in response to a modification of software code of a given microservice of a plurality of microservices of at least one application: identifying, from a plurality of clusters of microservices, one or more clusters each comprising the given microservice; wherein the method is performed by at least one processing device comprising a processor coupled to a memory (claim 1; paragraphs [0043][0045][0062]; a system with processor and memory; identification of a microservice in a group of microservices whose code has been changed by a developer; identifying a group of microservices which are dependent on the modified microservice, i.e. these microservices are affected by the modified microservice); for one or more microservices in the identified one or more clusters, identifying, using information characterizing one or more microservices, one or more test cases that test the respective microservice in the identified one or more clusters; and automatically initiating an execution of the identified one or more test cases that test the one or more microservices in the identified one or more clusters (paragraph [0047]; claim 1; when the distances between the various microservices and the changed microservice are known (information characterizing one or more microservices), a test order may then be generated, the test order may identify a set of test cases performed for each of the various microservices).
+Per claim 1, Gefen discloses a method, comprising: automatically performing the following steps, in response to a modification of software code of a given microservice of a plurality of microservices of at least one application: identifying, from a plurality of clusters of microservices, by a processor-based cluster identification module of a processor-based microservices testing manager, one or more clusters, each comprising the given microservice, affected by the modification; wherein the method is performed by the at least one processing device comprising a processor coupled to a memory (claim 1; paragraphs [0043][0045][0062]; a system with processor and memory; a method performed by software modules, identification of a microservice in a group of microservices whose code has been changed by a developer; identifying a group of microservices which are dependent on the modified microservice, i.e. these microservices are affected by the modified microservice); for one or more microservices in the identified one or more clusters, identifying, by the processor-based cluster identification module, using processor-readable information characterizing one or more microservices, one or more test cases that test the respective microservice in the identified one or more clusters; and automatically initiating, by the processor-based cluster identification module, an execution, by at least one processing device, of the identified one or more test cases, that test the one or more microservices in the identified one or more clusters (paragraph [0047]; claim 1; when the distances between the various microservices and the changed microservice are known (information characterizing one or more microservices), a test order may then be generated, the test order may identify a set of test cases performed for each of the various microservices).

-Per claim 2, Best further suggests wherein the information characterizing the one or more microservices tested by the one or more test cases of the plurality of test cases is obtained by performing a test coverage analysis for the plurality of test cases (paragraph [0014]; performing a test coverage analysis to determine which areas of code have been covered by executed test cases, which areas of code have not been covered by executed test cases; implement new test cases to test the code to have a more complete test coverage).
+Per claim 2, Nidugala further suggests wherein the information characterizing the one or more microservices tested by the one or more test cases of the plurality of test cases is obtained by performing a test coverage analysis for the plurality of test cases (claim 8; paragraphs [0014][0015]; the system may use the relationships (information) between test cases and features as well as between source code and features to determine that a testing gap exists, a testing gap is when insufficient tests exist to fully validate the effects of a code change to the impacted features (test coverage analysis)).

-Per claim 3, Best further suggests wherein the information characterizing the one or more microservices tested by a given test case is stored as a value in a key-value pair associated with the given test case (paragraph [0018]; test case interface may cause the mapping data to be stored in test case data store, the mapping data includes information that identifies the routines of source code that each test case covers; i.e. storing a database, a test coverage entry/value indicating a particular routine (microservice) has been tested by a particular test case).
+Per claim 3, Nidugala further suggests wherein the information characterizing the one or more microservices tested by a given test case is stored as a value in a key-value pair associated with the given test case (claim 8; paragraphs [0014][0015][0032]; the system may use the relationships (information) between test cases and features as well as between source code and features to determine that a testing gap exists; storing the relationships in a database; i.e. storing a database, test case to feature/component mapping (key-value pair)).

 Per claim 4, Gefen further suggests reporting one or more test case failures (paragraph [0013]; such embodiments may help to identify failed tests as soon as possible).